Eating a balanced diet can help you cope with cancer and its treatments.

 - cope with treatment side effects

-- handle the most beneficial dose of certain treatments
+- handle the best dose of certain treatments to treat your cancer

 - recover and heal faster